wj198414/HighDispersionCoronagraphy/README.md

 ROS128b_J.init

-You can set up parameters in this file.
+This is the file in which you set up parameters in HDC simulations.
 Many fields are self explanatory.
 1, For young self luminous planets, we use template_type "thermal".
 2, pl_template_spec_path is the fits file that are used to generate observed spectrum.
 3, template_path_thermal is the fits file that stores the template spectrum in cross correlation.
 You can also use, e.g, HR8799_H2O.fits, or HR8799_CO.fits or HR8799_CH4.fits
 4, all fits file should follow the PHENOEX spectrum format.
 That is, for any new fits file used by the code, it has to use the PHENOEX spectrum spectrum (e.g., lte012-3.5-0.0a+0.0.BT-Settl.fits) as a template and replace the wavelength and flux information within.

+There are large files that I cannot upload to Github, i.e., a folder named modern_cube_zodi_dir, the path of which can be set up in the .init file.
+The folder can be can be downloaded here:

 After set up. you can run:
 python  hci_hrs_sim.py